What is the accounts payable process?

 From purchase orders to proof of payments, AP processes are consistently document-heavy.
 Here's what a digitized, agile AP structure should look like.

-The accounts payable (AP) process is responsible for paying suppliers and vendors for goods and services purchased by the company.
-AP departments typically handle incoming bills and invoices but may serve additional functions depending on the size and nature of the business.
+The AP process is responsible for paying suppliers and vendors for goods and services purchased by the company.
+AP departments typically handle incoming bills and invoices, but may serve additional functions depending on the size and nature of the business.

 The AP process can be broken down into four steps, although the complexity and length of each may differ from company to company.
 The steps are:

-AP is a critical business process despite falling under the category of back office functions.
+Despite falling under the category of back-office functions, AP is a critical business process.
 The efficiency and productivity of an AP department are dependent on how its employees can manage the procure-to-pay cycle in a timely manner.

 A well-managed AP department ensures: